UniMainzGeo/GeoTech2D/README.md

 # GeoTech2D

-2D unstructured finite element code for geomechanical applications that involve visco-elasto-plastic material properties with mode-I and mode-II regularized plasticity models
+This contains the source code of `GeoTech2D` which is a 2D unstructured finite element code for geomechanical applications with visco-elasto-viscoplastic material properties and mode-I and mode-II regularized plasticity.

+The code and the numerical formulation to solve problems with combined mode-I/mode-II plasticity models in a robust manner is described in detail in:

+- A.A.
+Popov, N. Berlie and B.J.P.
+Kaus (2025, submitted) A dilatant visco-elasto-viscoplasticity model with globally continuous tensile cap: stable two-field mixed formulation. *Geoscientific Model Development*